tangowithcode/tango_with_django_2/manuscript/chapter15-rango-exercises.md

 In addition to these new features, we'll be working to provide further services to registered users of Rango.
 Specifically, we'll be working to:

-- allow users registering to the site to again specify a profile image and website (if you worked through the chapter on `django-registration-redux`, this functionality will have been lost);
+- allow users registering to the site to again specify a profile image and website (if you worked through the [chapter on `django-registration-redux`](#chapter-redux), this functionality will have been lost);
 - let users view and edit their profile; and
 - let users who are logged in view a list of other users and their profiles.

 I> ### Note
 I> As we have alluded to above, we won't be working through all of these tasks in this chapter.
 The AJAX-related tasks (as well as a definition of what AJAX is!) will be left to the [AJAX in Django](#chapter-ajax) later on, while others will be left to you to complete as additional exercises.

 Before we start to add this additional functionality, we will make a *todo* list to plan our workflow for each task.
 Breaking tasks down into smaller sub-tasks will greatly simplify the implementation process.
 We'll then be attacking each main activity with a clear plan.
 In this chapter, we'll be providing you with the workflow for a number of the above tasks.
-From what you have learnt so far, you should now be able to fill in the gaps and implement most of it on your own (except for those requiring AJAX).
+From what you have learnt so far, you should now be able to fill in the gaps and implement most of it on your own (except for those requiring AJAX, where we'll talk about that in more detail in a [later chapter](#chapter-ajax)).

 We've included hints, tips and code snippets to help you along.
 Of course, if you get stuck, you can always check out [our implementation for the exercises on GitHub](https://github.com/maxwelld90/tango_with_django_2_code).
 Let's get started with tracking page clicks!